Editor’s Note: If you haven’t already, you will want to read our fishing kayak buyer’s guide.

-After getting a kayak for fishing or considering buying a kayak for fishing, folks usually ask what else they need and should know to get started.
-So I thought I'd go through some of the considerations on what you'll need to get started kayak fishing.
+After getting a kayak for fishing or considering buying a fishing kayak, folks usually ask what else they need and should know to get started.
+So I thought I’d go through some of the considerations on what you’ll need to get started kayak fishing.

 NECESSARY EQUIPMENT FOR KAYAK FISHING